ComponentKitchen/bulk-properties/README.md

 div.textContent = 'Hello, world.';
 ```

-In either case, the result is the same:
+In either case, the result would be the same:

 ```html
 <div role="main" style="color: red;">Hello, world.<div>